pranjal-rastogi/Portfolio/README.md

-# Portfolio - Nikhil Kadam
+# Portfolio - Pranjal Rastogi

 This is a portfolio website built with Next.js, Tailwind CSS, and Framer Motion.